 What To Do If You See a Bear

-If you are in a developed area (e.g., campground, parking lot, town) or if a bear approaches you, act immediately to scare it away: make as much noise as possible by yelling very loudly.
+If you are in a developed area (i.e., campground, parking lot, town) or if a bear approaches you, act immediately to scare it away: make as much noise as possible by yelling very loudly.
 If you are with other people, stand together to present a more intimidating figure, but do not surround the bear.
 The intent is not to harm the bear, but to scare it from the area and restore its natural fear of people by providing a negative experience.

 If you see a bear anywhere else (e.g., in the backcountry of the park or away from developed areas) keep your distance (at least 50 yards).
 If you get closer, you will be helping the bear become used to being around people.
 This can lead to the bear feeling more comfortable around houses, neighborhoods, and roadways.
 This in turn can result in the bears death, either by being shot by those that may view it to be a threat to the safety of humans or by being hit by a vehicle.